browngraphicslab/TicTacToe/README.md

 consider exploring the rest of the code base.
 Note that a lot of the configuration files in the root directory are not important to know at this point.

-.                           <== the root of the project, direct children are mostly configuration files and this README
+.                           <== the root of the project, direct children are mostly configuration files and this README\n
     ./src                   <== all of your TypeScript source code lives ./static                <== Webpack will put the transpiled JavaScript output and copied assets here (images, etc.).
 Automatically populated, so you shouldn't need to touch it
     ./node_modules          <== running 'npm install' places